Title: Portraits of signers of the Declaration of Independence

 Afterwards, Wilson’s speech to the people of Pennsylvania helped to explain the principle behind the Constitution: Allow me to direct your attention, in a very particular manner, to a momentous part, which by this Constitution, every citizen will frequently be called to act.
 All those in place of power and trust will be elected either immediately by the people, or in such a manner that their appointment will depend ultimately on such immediate election.
 All the derivative movements of government must spring from the original movement of the people at large.

-Immediately after ratification, the College of Philadelphia employed James Wilson to give a series of lecture explaining and analyzing the Constitution, placing it in its context in the theory of government and politics, and grounded on theology and psychology.
-In 1790 Wilson received an honorary LL.D. degree from the College of Philadelphia and became its first professor of law.
+Immediately after ratification, the College of Philadelphia employed James Wilson to give a series of lectures explaining and analyzing the Constitution, placing it in its context in the theory of government and politics, and grounded on theology and psychology.
+In 1790, Wilson received an honorary LL.D. degree from the College of Philadelphia and became its first professor of law.

 Early in 1798, while on Federal circuit court business, Wilson arrived at Edenton, North Carolina in a state of acute mental distress.
 He was taken into the home of James Iredell, a fellow justice of the Supreme Court.
 Within months he died on August 21, 1798 and was buried nearby at Hayes Plantation.
 In 1906, under the direction of President Theodore Roosevelt, the remains of Wilson were disinterred from North Carolina and conveyed to Philadelphia.
 In an elaborate and formal ceremony, Wilson’s casket was carried to Christ Church and buried next to his Pennsylvania colleague, Benjamin Franklin.
 The ceremony included the appearance and tributes by many dignitaries including the Chief Justice of the Supreme Court, the Honorable Melville W. Fuller, Associate Justices White, Holmes and Day, Dean Wiliam Draper Lewis for the University of Pennsylvania, Governor Pennypacker and Andrew Carnegie.